brahmlower/helm-values/README.md

 ```
 </details><br>

-The description can be provided in a second yaml document in the header comment for improved readability.
-This is especially helpful for multiline descriptions.
+Within the header comment, the description can be provided in a second yaml document for improved readability.
+This is especially helpful for detailed descriptions.

 ```yaml
 # type: string